xelis-project/xelis-blockchain/README.md

 This parts explains the most importants packets used in XELIS network to communicate over the P2p network.

+#### Key Exchange

+Key Exchange is the real first packet to be sent when creating a new connection.
+This allow to exchange symetric encryption keys between peer to establish an encrypted communication channel over TCP.

+Currently, we are using ChaCha20-Poly1305 algorithm to encrypt / decrypt every packets.

+This packet can be sent later to rotate the key of a peer.
+This is currently done every 1 GB of data sent.

+We're using two different symetric keys for encryption per Peer.
+One key is from us, to encrypt our packet, and the other key is to decrypt peer's packets.

 #### Handshake

-Handshake packet must be the first packet sent with the blockchain state inside when connecting to a peer.
+Handshake packet must be the first packet sent with the blockchain state inside to upgrade a connection to a peer.
 If valid, the peer will send the same packet with is own blockchain state.

 Except at beginning, this packet should never be sent again.